ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 this model as long as there is more than a single Origin.
 As in the Joint Origin and Issuer model in {{deploy-joint-origin}}, if there is only a single Origin, then per-Origin tokens are not appropriate.

+# Centralization

+A consequence of limiting the number of participants (Attesters or Issuers) in Privacy Pass deployments for meaningful privacy is that it forces concentrated centralization amongst those participants.
+{{?CENTRALIZATION=I-D.nottingham-avoiding-internet-centralization}} discusses
+several ways in which this might be mitigated.
+For example, a multi-stakeholder governance model could be established to determine what candidate participants are fit to operate as participants in a Privacy Pass deployment.
+This is precisely the system used to control the Web's trust model.

+Alternatively, Privacy Pass deployments might mitigate this problem through implementation.
+For example, rather than centralize the role of attestation in one or few entities, attestation could be a distributed function performed by a quorum of many parties, provided that neither Issuers nor Origins learn which Attester implementations were chosen.
+As a result, Clients could have more opportunities to switch between attestation participants.

 # Privacy Considerations {#privacy}